lokinmodar/beautiful-docs-reborn/README.md

 * [Ignite](https://github.com/intuit/Ignite) Markdown documentation tool built around react components as first class plugins.
 Docs generateed using [bulma](https://bulma.io/)
 * [LaTex](https://www.latex-project.org/) Latex is typesetting system that has been around for over 30 yrs and still very popular mostly in academia settings.
 Its strongest strength is in its capacity and flexibility in creating beautiful mathematical formulas. (contributed by [Tao Li](https://github.com/taolicd))
 * [Middleman](https://middlemanapp.com/) - Static site generator using all the shortcuts and tools in modern web development. (contributed by [Sota Yamashtia](https://github.com/sotayamashita))
-* [MkDocs](https://www.mkdocs.org/) - Documentation with Markdown, written in Python. (contributed by [ericbn](https://github.com/ericbn))
+* [MkDocs](https://www.mkdocs.org/) - Documentation with Markdown, written in Python.
 * [Pandoc](https://pandoc.org/) If you need to convert files from one markup format into another, pandoc is your swiss-army knife.
 Can generate documentation from most common markup languages.
 * [Pickles](https://www.picklesdoc.com/#!index.md) - Pickles is an open source living documentation generator that works on feature files written in the Gherkin language.
 * [Read the Docs](https://readthedocs.org/) - Hosted docs using Sphinx or MkDocs, supports translations and finding docs for specific software versions.
 Used by the Django Docs. (contributed by [Stephen Paulger](https://github.com/stephenpaulger))
 * [Slate](https://github.com/tripit/slate) - Static API documentation creation tool from the team at Tripit.
 * [codo](https://github.com/coffeedoc/codo) - CoffeeScript API documentation generator, similar to YARD. (contributed by [Logan Koester](https://github.com/logankoester))
 * [comment.js](https://github.com/dciccale/comment.js) - Simple API documentation generator. (contributed by @dciccale - no valid profile link)
-* [dexy](https://www.dexy.it/) - Extensible documentation/report generator supporting multiple programming languages and several input and output formats. (contributed by [troytop](https://github.com/troytop))
+* [dexy](https://www.dexy.it/) - Extensible documentation/report generator supporting multiple programming languages and several input and output formats.
 * [docco](https://jashkenas.github.io/docco/) - Pretty docs from source code comments with ports for many languages.
 * [docgenerator](https://github.com/Ralt/docgenerator/blob/master/README.md) - Organize your documentation in Markdown files. (contributed by **NOT-HTTPS** [Florian Margaine](http://margaine.com))
 * [documentation.js](https://github.com/documentationjs/documentation) - Generates documentation from JavaScript source code. (contributed by [tmcw](https://github.com/tmcw))
 * [dr.js](https://github.com/adobe-webplatform/dr.js) - Tiny JavaScript documentation generator from the author of RaphaëlJS.
-* [gd2md-html](https://github.com/evbacher/gd2md-html/wiki) - gd2md-html is a free Google Docs add-on that converts a formatted Google Doc to a simple, readable Markdown or HTML text file. gd2md-html lets you use Google Docs' editing, formatting, and collaboration tools before you publish to a Markdown or HTML platform. (contributed by [Ed Bacher](https://github.com/evbacher))
+* [gd2md-html](https://github.com/evbacher/gd2md-html/wiki) - gd2md-html is a free Google Docs add-on that converts a formatted Google Doc to a simple, readable Markdown or HTML text file. gd2md-html lets you use Google Docs' editing, formatting, and collaboration tools before you publish to a Markdown or HTML platform.
 * [phpDocumentor](https://www.phpdoc.org/) - phpDocumentor enables you to generate documentation from your PHP source code. (contributed by [shivamdixit](https://shivamdixit.com))

 #### http links, not https